TonyGrif/pdf-finder/README.md

 A Python program to locate links to PDFs found within a webpage from the command line.

 ## Running with Docker
-First, build the image using `docker build -t pdf-finder .`.
+First, pull the image using `docker pull tonygrif/pdf-finder`.
-Upon completion, run `docker run pdf-finder [URI]`.
+Upon completion, the application is ready to run via `docker run tonygrif/pdf-finder [URI]`.

 ## Running with Poetry
 Ensure required packages are available first through poetry using `poetry install`.